 Get personalized recommendations (from a human!) straight to your inbox, with this 3-minute form.

-EMDR is an evidence-based therapy that draws on the neurobiology of the brain.
-By engaging in specific cadences of bilateral stimulation, EMDR helps to process the "stuck" memories that are causing distress.
-It accesses the neuropathways that are keeping your internal alarm active beyond what's adaptive and works to help you build the neural networks that will actually work for you.
+Essentially, EMDR taps into your brain's natural wiring by engaging in specific cadences of bilateral stimulation that mimics REM sleep processes and physical motion.
+Both of these processes help you address the subconscious neuropathways that are keeping your internal alarm active beyond what's you find necessary.
+As you’re guided through the protocol, it works to help you build the neural networks that will actually work for you.

 • Anxiety and phobias